Viplove0114/jarvis-GPT/README.md

 <br>

 ---
-## JULY 14th 2023 UPDATE: Research Mode
+##UPDATE: Research Mode
-I can finnaly share the first draft of the Research Mode.
-This modality was thought for people often dealing with research papers.
+I can finally share the first draft of the Research Mode.
+This modality was taught to people often dealing with research papers.
 - Switch to research mode by saying *'Switch to Research Mode'*
 - :star: Initialize a new workspace like this: *'Initialize a new workspace about Carbon Fiber Applications in the Spacecraft industry'*.
-A workspace is a folder that collects and organize the results of the research.
+A workspace is a folder that collects and organizes the results of the research.
 This protocol is subdivided into 3 sub-routines:
    1. Core Paper identification: Use the **Semantic Scholar API** to identify some strongly relevant papers;
-   2. Core Expansion: for each paper, finds some suggestions, then keep only the suggestions that appear to be similar to at least 2 paper;
+   2. Core Expansion: For each paper, finds some suggestions, then keep only the suggestions that appear to be similar to at least 2 paper;
    3. Refy Expansion: use the refy suggestion package to enlarge the results;
-- Find suggestions like: *'find suggestions that are sililar to the paper with title ...'*
+- Find suggestions like: *'find suggestions that are similar to the paper with title ...'*
 - Download: *'download the paper with title ...'*
 - :star: Query your database like: *'what is the author of the paper with title ...?'*  *'what are the experimental conditions set for the paper with title ...?'*